 Your gift acceptance ‘road map’ is a guideline only, and should allow for rare exceptions to be made as appropriate.
 Your policies should delineate the review process; any deviation from your standards should require written, well-reasoned approval from specific people (e.g. CEO; Executive Committee; Planned Giving or Development Committee).

 1. Draft a Gift Acceptance Policy

 Delineate important specifics.
 If there are types of property you’re willing to accept, but only pending review, include a checklist in your policies to serve as your guideline.
-For example, you might require environmental inspections, market appraisals, site visits, title searches and/or legal review.
-You might also delineate the geographic area from which you’re willing to accept real property, or the floor for appraised value.
-If the donation is art, would you be able to hold and display the art for at least three years, or would you need to sell immediately?
+For example, you might require environmental inspections, market appraisals, site visits, title searches, and/or legal reviews.
+You might also delineate the geographic area from which you’re willing to accept real property or the floor for the appraised value.
+If the donation is art, would you be able to hold and display the art for at least three years, or would you need to sell it immediately?
 (This would affect your donor’s tax deduction, so it’s good to have this in your policies).
 If your policy is too general (e.g., “review gifts prior to acceptance”) it won’t be useful to anyone moving forward.

 2. Have a qualified legal representative review your policy draft

 Get independent counsel from an attorney prior to adopting your policy.
 Just as you should always clarify to donors that any information you provide to them is to your knowledge — you are not a qualified legal or financial professional, and they are urged to consult their own legal and financial advisors — you should also seek independent professional counsel.
 And not just any attorney will do.
 Just as you wouldn’t hire an obstetrician to conduct brain surgery, you shouldn’t hire an employment lawyer to provide charitable gift and estate planning advice.
 Call around and find who specializes in this area in your community.
 And don’t use a board member, either paid or unpaid; this could subject you to conflict of interest issues.